As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 22. What did you change your mind about?

 This doesn’t have to be major (like changing your career path), but it could be.
-This could also be a belief or opinion that you no longer hold or plans for the future that you once had but have now changed.
+This could also be a belief or opinion that you no longer hold or plans for the future you once had but have now changed.

 Thinking about the things that you’ve changed your mind about will help remind you of life’s fluidity and how you’re constantly evolving.
-Very few things in life are set in stone, so you don’t always need to be rigid or hard on yourself.
+Very few things in life are set in stone, so you don’t always need to be rigid or stiff on yourself.

 23. What’s a cognitive bias you caught yourself thinking this year?